Finding the Right Business

 Recertification for Answer 1 and Cosmo Med

-Answer 1 Communications (Mary Jones, president) requalified for the ATSI Gold 24/7 Call Center Certification Award.
+Answer 1 Communications (Mary Jones, president) was requalified for the ATSI Gold 24/7 Call Center Certification Award.
 They also have earned six consecutive years of the ATSI awards: The Award of Excellence and the Award of Distinction, plus the CAM-X Award of Distinction and the Award of Excellence.
-Cosmopolitan Medical Communications (Margo Weiss, president) requalified for the Gold 24/7 Call Center Certification Award.
+Cosmopolitan Medical Communications (Margo Weiss, president) was requalified for the Gold 24/7 Call Center Certification Award.
 Additionally, they have been recognized as one of the “Best Places to Work,” earned the ATSIAward of Excellence for three consecutive years, and received the Alfred P. Sloan Award for Business Excellence in Workplace Flexibility.

 Call Experts Recognized for Making Work “Work” in Today’s Economy